Dan-Boat/alx-higher_level_programming/README.md

 ## Higher Level Programming (Python)
-This repository hoost all the python programming projects from the ALX-SE program.
+This repository host all the python programming projects from the ALX-SE program.